landlab/landlab/docs/source/user_guide/build_a_model.rst

 Using Landlab requires that you build a Python script to import, instantiate, and then run your landscape model.
 We describe such a script as a **driver**.
-It’s also possible to do the same set of processes on the fly in an interactive Python environment like iPython.
+It's also possible to do the same set of processes on the fly in an interactive Python environment like iPython.

 Typically, a driver file will consist of six distinct sections:

-* **Import** the Python and Landlab libraries you’ll need to run your model
+* **Import** the Python and Landlab libraries you'll need to run your model
 * **Instantiate** the Landlab elements (grid and, if using them, components)
 * **Load** any necessary data into the grid fields
 * Set the **boundary conditions**
 * **Run** the model, typically by creating a for loop or using a Landlab generator (see below)
 * **Finalize** and handle the data (e.g., plot, export)

-Beyond the driver, if you’re using Landlab components, you’ll probably also need a :ref:`parameter file<Components#input-files>`.
+Beyond the driver, if you're using Landlab components, you'll probably also need a :ref:`parameter file<Components#input-files>`.
 This file supplies the components with the additional parameter and setup information they need.
 Landlab parameter files are text files ``.txt``, have fixed format, and for convenience (so you only have to specify the minimum of path information in the file name) should be placed in the same folder as the driver file.
 Find out more about parameter files :ref:`here<Components#input-files>`.
-However, if you’re not using components, there’s little need to create a parameter file; you can just directly pass other parameters to the grid in the driver.
+However, if you're not using components, there's little need to create a parameter file; you can just directly pass other parameters to the grid in the driver.